cunydata607/r-bookdown/README.md

 **Questions and issues** should be added to the [Issues](https://github.com/cunydata607/r-bookdown/issues) tab.

+# Tidy data
+[Hadley Wickham's Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf) framework  suggests tidy data must have three properties:
+* Each variable forms a column.
+* Each observation forms a row.
+* Each type of observational unit forms a table

 ## Working in Github

 Github is a web based graphical interface based off of Git: a command line tool for version control.
 If you're new to Github, learn more through the links below!